Red Sox vs. Athletics Player Props Betting Odds

-Player props are listed for Rafael Devers and Brent Rooker, among others, when the Boston Red Sox visit the Oakland Athletics at Oakland-Alameda County Coliseum on Tuesday at 9:40 PM ET.
+The Boston Red Sox visit the Oakland Athletics at Oakland-Alameda County Coliseum on Wednesday at 3:37 PM ET.
+There are several ways to bet on this contest, including player prop options.

 Bet on this matchup or its props with BetMGM!